diyessi/explications/content/articles/srt1.md

 \hat{f}&=2^{-27}f.
 \end{aligned}
 $$
-The values without the hats are the value of the bit fields, the values with the hats are the values the bit fields represent.
+The values without the hats are the raw values of the bit fields while the values with the hats are what the the bit fields represent.

 A floating point value can have more than one representation because increasing the characteristic and shifting the fraction to the right does not change the represented value.
-For example, three representations of 1.0 are:
+Three representations of 1.0 are:
 ```
 VALUE   S    C        F
 1.0   | 0 | 201 | 400000000